davidneedham/training-assignment/instructions.md

  - How to integrate with third parties such as Pantheon's Terminus CLI or the Datadog Agent.

 ### Check out other courses in our Using Lando series:
- - Install WordPress Locally with Lando
+ - Jump into Local WordPress Development with Lando
- - Install Lagoon Locally with Lando
+ - Build for Kubernetes Locally with Lagoon and Lando
- - Install Laravel Locally with Lando
+ - Get Started with Laravel Locally with Lando
  - Create the perfect MEAN stack for JavaScript with Lando
- -